 6 Ways to Optimize Best Offer on eBay and Increase Sales

 eBay has the Best Offer feature that can increase sales without any additional cost or time investment.
 Sellers can add Best Offer to their listings to alert buyers that they will accept offers below the asking price.

 Best Offer is free to use and provides an effective way to engage with buyers and increase profits.
 Many sellers include Best Offer on all Fixed Price listings to allow buyers to start a conversation that may result in a sale.

 This is a feature that allows sellers to decline offers below a specified price.
 To increase sales, read about auto-decline on eBay's Help Page so that you avoid missed opportunities.

 Sellers can miss a sale if the offer is $1 below the auto-decline cut-off point.
 For example, if a seller sets auto-decline at $25 and a buyer offers $24, the offer will automatically be rejected, and the seller will not even see the offer.
 If a seller has had this item for six months with no offers and paid $2 for the item, $24 would be a reasonable and welcome offer.

-Sellers with thousands of items in inventory may like to use auto-decline if they receive a large number of offers daily.
+Sellers with thousands of items in the inventory may like to use auto-decline if they receive a large number of offers daily.
 While manually responding to such volume each day does not equate to effective time management, smaller sellers would benefit from personally reviewing and responding to each offer to avoid losing legitimate offers.

 Always counter an offer if the buyer’s offer is too low.
 Some buyers are testing to see if a seller has the auto-decline option set.
 They may offer $1 to see how quickly their offer is declined.
 If the offer is rejected immediately, they may not continue with other offers because they know that the seller is not monitoring offers below a certain level.